mojura/mojura/README.md

-# DBL (Database layer)
+# Mojura
-DBL (Database layer) is a service helper library for core ancillary methods
+Mojura is a service helper library for core ancillary methods

 ## Usage